excalq/tupac/README.md

   6. Run `bundle install`
   7. Log in to Tupac using the username: "_admin_", and password: "_this password will self destruct_" (expires on first login!)
   8. In the app, create groups and add associate users to them
-  9. Users will login via oAuth, and have the permissions set by admins.
+  9. Users will login via OAuth, and have the permissions set by admins.
   10. Admins will create sets of commands, servers, and environments which can be run.